dalu-wins/sc-news/README.md

 An app to bundle all Star Citizen news in one place.

-## Planned integrations
+## ✅ Planned integrations

-- live versions w/ patch notes
+- Patch notes from Spectrum
-- official YouTube uploads
+- Video uploads from YouTube

-- dev-tracker
+More features might be added down the line.

-## Notice
+## ℹ️ Notice & Disclaimers

 This is an unofficial Star Citizen fan project, not affiliated with the Cloud Imperium group of companies.
 All content on this app not authored by its developers or users are property of their